By Ben

 Tip: Seeing the market in its entirety

-For a panoramic view of this vibrant chaos, head upstairs to the second level.
-From there, you can capture the sprawling expanse of the bazaar in all its glory — a perfect spot for photos and a moment to soak in the lively atmosphere from above.
+For a panoramic view of this colourful chaos, head upstairs to the second level.
+From there, you can capture the sprawling expanse of the bazaar — a perfect spot for photos and a moment to soak in the animated atmosphere from above.
 It's also a great way to escape the hustle and plan your next foray into the maze of culture and commerce.

 Haggle, but don’t expect a discount of more than 10-20%.